madhavlab/imat/paper/paper.md

 IMAT addresses these limitations by:

 1. **Adaptive Annotation:** The tool learns from user corrections using meta-learning, improving overall accuracy by reducing manual effort.
-2. **Uncertainty Estimation:** Active-learning identifies low-confidence frames requiring user attention, optimzing the annotation workflow.
+2. **Uncertainty Estimation:** Active learning identifies low-confidence frames requiring user attention, optimizing the annotation workflow.
 3. **Model-agnostic Approach:** IMAT implements a flexible, model-agnostic framework compatible with any machine learning model that treats melody estimations as a multi-class classification problem with uncertainty estimation capabilities.
-This plugin architecture seemleassly integrate custom models without modifying the underlying codebase.
+This plugin architecture seamlessly integrates custom models without modifying the underlying codebase.

 # Software Description
 ## Architecture Overview
 IMAT is developed using the Python FLASK framework for the back-end with the front-end components built using JavaScript, HTML, and CSS.
 The tool can operate efficiently on a CPU and does not necessitate the use of a GPU.
-It provides a user-friendly interface for loading audio file, visualizing the spectrogram, and perform adaptive annotation.
+It provides a user-friendly interface for loading audio files, visualizing the spectrogram, and performing adaptive annotation.
 The tool consists of the following main components:

 1. Pre-processing Module: Converts the uploaded audio files (.wav) into spectrogram (of shape $F\times T$, $F$ are the number of frequnecy bins and $T$ are the number of time frames) and extracts initial melody estimates with the uncertainty estimates using the *pluggable* machine learning model.
 2. Annotation Module: Identifies low-confidence frames that require user annotation and adapts the melody estimation model based on user corrections.